sondosmm/Restful-booker/README.md

-## Restful-Booker API Testing with Postman
+# Restful-Booker API Postman Testing

+## Introduction

+Welcome to the Restful-Booker API Postman Collection repository.
+This collection contains a comprehensive set of API requests designed to test various endpoints provided by the Restful-Booker API.
+Restful-Booker is a RESTful web service for managing hotel bookings, offering functionalities for creating, retrieving, updating, and deleting bookings.

+## Getting Started

-This repository contains files for testing the Restful-Booker API using Postman.
-It includes:
+To begin using this Postman collection for testing the Restful-Booker API:

-- **Collection file**: Contains requests and test cases.
-- **Environment file**: Defines environment variables required for the tests.

-### Getting Started

-1. **Clone the repository:**
+1. **Clone the Repository**:
+   - Clone this repository to your local machine using Git.

 2. **Import into Postman**:
    - Open Postman.
-- Import the `Restful-Booker.postman_collection.json` file as a collection.
+   - Click on **Import** to upload the `Restful-Booker.postman_collection.json` file, included in this repository, as a collection.

-3. **Set up environment variables (if needed)**:
+3. **Set up Environment Variables (if needed)**:
-- Edit the environment within Postman to configure:
+   - Edit the environment within Postman to configure any necessary variables such as `auth_token` for authentication or `bookingid` for storing booking IDs.
-  - `auth_token`: Authentication token for accessing secured endpoints.
-  - `bookingid`: Used to store booking IDs retrieved during tests.
-  - `authorization`: Authorization details for endpoints requiring specific permissions.

-4. **Run tests**:
+4. **Run Tests**:
    - Execute requests from the imported collection.
-- Review test results within Postman's test runner.
+   - Review and verify the test results within Postman's test runner.

-### Collection Overview
+## Collection Overview

-The collection includes the following requests:
+The Restful-Booker API Postman Collection includes the following requests:

-- **Get Token**: Retrieves an authentication token using credentials.
+- **Authentication**: Retrieves an authentication token for accessing secured endpoints.
 - **Create Booking**: Adds a new booking and verifies the response fields.
-- **Get all IDs**: Retrieves all booking IDs.
+- **Get All Bookings**: Retrieves a list of all bookings.
-- **Get ID by name**: Finds a booking ID by specifying first and last names.
-- **Get ID By Checking in and Checking out date**: Retrieves booking IDs based on check-in and check-out dates.
-- **Get Booking by ID**: Retrieves booking details by a specific ID stored in the environment.
+- **Get Booking by ID**: Retrieves details of a booking by a specific ID.
 - **Update Booking**: Updates an existing booking and verifies the response.
-- **Update User's Name**: Modifies the first and last names of a booking.
+- **Partial Update Booking**: Modifies specific fields of a booking.
 - **Delete Booking**: Deletes a booking using its ID.
-- **Check API Health**: Verifies the API's health status.
+- **Health Check**: Verifies the health status of the API.

+## Tests

+Each request in this collection includes automated tests to verify expected behaviors:

+- **Response Status**: Checks the HTTP response status code (e.g., 200 OK, 201 Created).
+- **Response Body**: Verifies the structure and content of the JSON response.
+- **Data Integrity**: Ensures data sent and received is accurate and consistent.
+- **Performance**: Evaluates response times to ensure they meet performance requirements.